D3Castro/AlgorithmBenchmarks/README.md

 # How to use

-When the program is executed the user will be prompted to input a size for the array from the list n=10, 1000, 10000, 100000, 1000000.
+When the program is executed the user will be prompted to input a size for the array from the list n=10, 1000, 10000, 100000, 1000000.<br />
-Next the user will select the type of array from the list type=sorted, completely shuffled, reversed, partially shuffled.
+Next the user will select the type of array from the list type=sorted, completely shuffled, reversed, partially shuffled.<br />
 Next the user will select the sorting algorithm to use from the list algorithm=insertion, selection, bubble, quick, merge.

 In the case the user inputs -1 for any of these values the program will exit.
 If an erroneous value is input the program will use option